 One of the main reasons why it is important to be familiar with the URL is for improved user experience (UX).
 Whether you own a website or you are the user, you should note the readability of a page’s URL.
 A readable URL can help a user understand where they are on a website and makes it easy to navigate through the site.

 Having a clear URL improves a user’s experience because makes it clear that they are on a page they intended to visit.
-If you look closely at a URL and it seems a bit fishy, it could be phishing.
+If you look closely at a URL and it seems a bit fishy, it could be a scam or phishing.

 According to Moz, the URL is a minor factor in how your website is ranked by search engines.
 Creating a URL that matches the site’s content can make it a little easier for search engines to find your page and include it in search results.